iusrepo/ius.io/docs/Philosophy.md

 inconvenience.

 In addition to appending the major and minor version numbers, most IUS packages also have a "u" suffix.
-We started using that suffix in 2010 when Red Hat® announced that [RHEL 5.6 would be adding a package named php53 to the base repositories][7].
+We started using that suffix in 2010 when Red Hat announced that [RHEL 5.6 would be adding a package named php53 to the base repositories][7].
 This conflicted with our existing php53 package, so we knew we had to [make a change][8].
 David Strauss [suggested on our mailing list][9] that we add a "u" suffix to prevent the name conflict.
 We liked the idea, and [proceeded with implementing it][10].
 At the time, [we thought it would be a one-time fix][11].
-In 2013, Red Hat® released a product called [Software Collections][2] (RHSCL).
+In 2013, Red Hat released a product called [Software Collections][2] (RHSCL).
 Some of the packages that were offered overlapped with IUS packages.
 We were concerned that we would face more package name conflicts, but were relieved to hear that RHSCL would not be enabled by default.
-However, Red Hat® later decided to add the mysql55 SCL packages to the base RHEL 5 repository.
+However, Red Hat later decided to add the mysql55 SCL packages to the base RHEL 5 repository.
 The SCL metapackage mysql55 had the same name as our existing mysql55 package.
 We evaluated renaming our mysql55 package to mysql55u to avoid the name conflict, but we were not able to find a solution that provided seamless upgrades.
 Since then, we have decided to add the "u" suffix to all our new packages to keep from getting in the same situation